max-dupler/CSE274/README.md

-# CSE274
+# CSE274: Data Abstraction and Data Structures
-Coursework for CSE 274 - Data Abstraction and Data Structures
+Welcome to the GitHub repository for CSE274: Data Abstraction and Data Structures!
+This repository contains all the labs and homework assignments for the Fall 2022 course taught by Dr. Seyed Mahdi Ghamkhari.

 ## Course Description: Abstract data types (ADT) and their implementation as data structures using object-oriented
 programming.
 Use of object-oriented principles in the selection and analysis of various ADT